thoriso-watson/SnakeProject/labs/2-cross-check/README.md

       specifying such differences which, unfortunately, we lack the time to get into.
-One easy (but a bit imperfect) hack in our domain is to consider reads and writes to different r/pi devices to be indenepent (this is not always true) or multiple reads or writes of the same location to be equivalant to a single read or write (again, not always true).
+One easy (but a bit imperfect) hack in our domain is to consider reads and writes to different r/pi devices to be independent (this is not always true) or multiple reads or writes of the same location to be equivalant to a single read or write (again, not always true).